-Chinese-American freed from Iran, Iranian freed from U.S. in prisoner swap
+United States and Iran swap prisoners in rare act of cooperation

 “Freeing Americans held captive is of vital importance to my Administration, and we will continue to work hard to bring home all our citizens wrongfully held captive overseas,” he said.

-Iranian Foreign Minister Mohammad Javad Zarif said earlier the prisoner swap was imminent.
+Zarif said earlier the prisoner swap was imminent.
+Later he posted pictures on Twitter of himself with Soleimani talking on board an Iranian plane.

 “Glad that Professor Massoud Soleimani and Mr. Xiyue Wang will be joining their families shortly.
-Many thanks to all engaged, particularly the Swiss government,” he tweeted.
+Many thanks to all engaged, particularly the Swiss government,” Zarif tweeted.
+IRNA reported that Wang was released based on “Islamic clemency”.

 Switzerland represents U.S. diplomatic interests in Iran, since Washington and Tehran cut diplomatic ties shortly after the 1979 Islamic Revolution in Iran.